SecKatie/ha-wyzeapi/README.md

 # Home Assistant - Wyze Bulb and Switch Integration

+This is a custom component to allow control of Wyze Bulbs and Switches in Homeassistant using the unofficial Wyze API.
+Please note this mimics the Wyze app and therefore Wyze may cut off access at anytime.

+### Highlights of what **WyzeApi** can do

+* Control Wyze Bulbs as lights through HA
+* Control Wyze Switches as switches through HA

 ## Installation (HACS) - Highly Recommended

 1. Have HACS installed, this will allow you to easily update